maryam-batool-sleepy-cat/Semiconductor-platform/docs/USER_GUIDE.md

 ### Auto-Advance Features
 - Auto-Advance One Stage: Moves all wafers in a batch to the next stage
 - Auto-Complete All: Completes all wafers in a batch instantly
-- These buttons appear in the Actions column of the batches table

 ## Equipment Health